 - Continue learning about veganism and animal rights.
-Read more books, watch more documentaries, listen to more podcasts, and attend more lectures.
+Read more books, watch more documentaries, listen to more podcasts (here is one that I love a lot), and attend more lectures.
 Continue learning and expanding your knowledge because knowledge is something that we can never have enough of.

 - Find new ways on how to help the animals.
 You just went vegan, that’s great and all, but how will you continue helping?
 Can you volunteer at a shelter?
 Can you donate money?
 Can you start a petition?
 Maybe you can start blogging!